 It’s important to organise leave from work with your employer.
 You should try to do this at least 10 weeks before you plan to take leave.

 You can get Parental Leave Pay as well as any of your existing employer provided paid or unpaid leave.

 You can take Parental Leave Pay before, during or after any paid or unpaid employer funded leave.
-This includes maternity or parental leave, annual leave or long service leave.
+This includes all of the following: